Constellium (NYSE:CSTM) Sees Strong Trading Volume

-Constellium SE (NYSE:CSTM – Get Rating) saw strong trading volume on Tuesday .
-126,420 shares were traded during trading, a decline of 87% from the previous session’s volume of 995,620 shares.The stock last traded at $19.08 and had previously closed at $17.78.
+Constellium SE (NYSE:CSTM – Get Rating) shares saw unusually-high trading volume on Wednesday .
+Approximately 66,646 shares were traded during mid-day trading, a decline of 93% from the previous session’s volume of 951,554 shares.The stock last traded at $17.47 and had previously closed at $17.61.

-Several analysts have issued reports on the stock.
-Benchmark upped their price target on shares of Constellium from $24.00 to $26.00 and gave the company a “buy” rating in a research report on Thursday, February 24th.
-StockNews.com assumed coverage on shares of Constellium in a report on Thursday.
-They set a “hold” rating for the company.
-Finally, JPMorgan Chase & Co. lowered shares of Constellium from an “overweight” rating to a “neutral” rating and dropped their target price for the stock from $22.00 to $21.00 in a report on Friday, December 10th.
-Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Buy” and an average target price of $24.17.
+CSTM has been the subject of a number of research reports.
+StockNews.com began coverage on shares of Constellium in a report on Thursday, March 31st.
+They issued a “hold” rating for the company.
+JPMorgan Chase & Co. cut shares of Constellium from an “overweight” rating to a “neutral” rating and cut their price target for the stock from $22.00 to $21.00 in a report on Friday, December 10th.
+Finally, Benchmark boosted their price target on shares of Constellium from $24.00 to $26.00 and gave the stock a “buy” rating in a report on Thursday, February 24th.
+Two research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $24.17.

 Constellium Company Profile (NYSE:CSTM)